 For the CAN based Steering Wheel Controls using message 0x2A1 the Volume button presses will be sent to the Volume Settings Client (ex MFD / APIM / Integrated AHU) and the Volume Setting Client (ex MFD / APIM / Integrated AHU) will then send the SetVolume signal to the Volume Settings Server.

+For the CAN based RSEM/RACM (Rear Seat Audio Controls) using message 0x2A2 RACM_Button_Press the volume button presses and SetVolume signal will be sent to the Volume Setting Client (ex MFD / APIM / integrated AHU) and the Volume Setting Client will then send the SetVolume signal to the Volume Setting Server.

 Note: for the Volume Button Input Server (Button Receiver or Volume Setting Server) receiving the SetVolume and SetPointVolume signals from the Volume Button Input Client (Button Transmitter) reference the following requirements from the Button Strategy section: “BUTTON-GREQ-110929-1-Receivers of SetVolume Button presses” and “BUTTON-GREQ-110930-1-Receivers of SetPointVolume and MFD_SetVol_Level Button Presses”.

 See CAN dB and Input Translation Matrix for any additional volume press sources.